Have you already registered as a voter in the Philippines? Usually, we overlook voter’s registration if we’re too busy to find time for it.

 What’s Voter’s Registration?

-Voter registration is the method through which a certified voter fill up their personal info in a sworn application in front of an election officer of city, town,o municipality where the voter lives.
-Upon approval by the Election Registration Board, the applicant’s file is included within the book of voters.
+Voter registration is the method through which a certified voter fill-up their personal info in a sworn application in front of an election officer of the city, town, or municipality where the voter lives.
+Upon approval by the Election Registration Board, the applicant’s file gets added to the book of voters.

-It’s a requirement for any Filipino who wants to vote, in addition to those that plan to run for the public office.
+It’s a requirement for any Filipino who wants to vote, besides those that plan to run for public office.

 Who Can Register as a Voter within the Philippines?

 You’re certified to register as a voter within the Philippines when you meet all these eligibility requirements:

 - Filipino citizen who has registered in COMELEC

 - Minimum of 18 years old in the upcoming election